MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Stops Chaos in the cluster.

 ### [Stop-ServiceFabricNode](Stop-ServiceFabricNode.md)
-Stops a Service Fabric node.
+**OBSOLETE**.
+Please use the [Start-ServiceFabricNodeTransition](./Start-ServiceFabricNodeTransition.md) cmdlet instead.

 ### [Stop-ServiceFabricRepairTask](Stop-ServiceFabricRepairTask.md)
 Cancels a repair task.

 ### [Stop-ServiceFabricTestCommand](Stop-ServiceFabricTestCommand.md)
-Cancels a Service Fabric test command.
+Cancels a running Service Fabric fault operation.

 ### [Test-ServiceFabricApplication](Test-ServiceFabricApplication.md)
-Validates a Service Fabric application.
+Validates the health and availability of a Service Fabric application.

 ### [Test-ServiceFabricApplicationPackage](Test-ServiceFabricApplicationPackage.md)
 Validates a Service Fabric application package.

 ### [Test-ServiceFabricClusterConnection](Test-ServiceFabricClusterConnection.md)
-Validates the current connection to a Service Fabric cluster.
+Checks and confirms (by returning "True") that you are connected to a Service Fabric cluster.

 ### [Test-ServiceFabricClusterManifest](Test-ServiceFabricClusterManifest.md)
 Validates a Service Fabric cluster manifest.